d12frosted/elpa-mirror/gnu/triples-readme.txt

   keep it in sync, we can just get it by querying for when the Bob is the object and `manager' is the predicate.

+  The ideas behind the database and notes on design can be found in the [triples-design.org file].

+[triples-design.org file] <file:triples-design.org>

 3.3 Connecting
 ──────────────